awsdocs/aws-systems-manager-user-guide/doc_source/tagging-managed-instances.md

 You can add tags to EC2 instances at the time you create them\.
 You can add tags to on\-premises servers and virtual machines \(VMs\) at the time you activate them\.

 For information, see the following topics:
-+ For EC2 instances, see [Tagging your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide for Linux Instances*\. \(Content applies to both EC2 instances for Linux and for Windows\)
++ For EC2 instances, see [Tag your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide for Linux Instances*\. \(Content applies to both EC2 instances for Linux and for Windows\)
 + For on\-premises servers and VMs, see [Create a managed\-instance activation for a hybrid environment](sysman-managed-instance-activation.md)\.

 ## Adding tags to existing managed instances<a name="tagging-managed-instances-update"></a>